lsst/pipelines_lsst_io/install/demo.rst

 For each input image the script performs the following operations:

-* generate a subset of basic image characterization (e.g., determine photometric zero-point, detect sources, and measures positions, shapes, brightness with a variety of techniques),
+- Generates a subset of basic image characterizations (such photometric zero-point estimation, source detection, and measurement).
-* creates a :command:`./output` subdirectory containing subdirectories of configuration files, processing metadata, calibrated images, FITS tables of detected sources.
-These "raw" outputs are readable by other parts of the LSST pipeline, and
+- Creates a :file:`./output` directory containing subdirectories of configuration files, processing metadata, calibrated images, and FITS tables of detected sources.
+  These ``raw`` outputs are readable by other parts of the LSST pipeline.
-* generates a master comparison catalog in the working directory from the band-specific source catalogs in the ``output/sci-results/`` subdirectories.
+- Generates a master comparison catalog in the working directory from the band-specific source catalogs in the ``output/sci-results/`` subdirectories.

-4. Check the Demo Results
+4. Check the demo results
 =========================

 The demo will take a minute or two to execute (depending upon your machine), and will generate a large number of status messages.